High Throughput Phenotyping Sensors

 Selecting a Sensor for a Specific Trait

-Two sensors a plant breeder would find useful for measuring biomass are RGB sensors and Multispectral sensors.
-The RGB camera does not help directly in measuring the biomass of plants, but it is used to create a picture of the entire field.
-The multispectral camera will capture data that can be used to calculate vegetation indices.
+Two sensors a plant breeder would find useful for measuring biomass using vegetation indices are RGB sensors and Multispectral sensors.
+RGB sensors can be used to measure biomass but multispectral sensors provide a more accurate measure of biomass due to their sensitivity of the NIR wavelengths that can be used to calculate vegetation indices.